Lakr233/CreemProxy/README.md

 ## Getting Started - Client Side

-After starting the server, check its console output for the following keys before configuring your client:
+After starting the server, check its console output with `docker compose logs` for the following keys before configuring your client:

 ```
 ✔ Container creemproxy-app-1